bachmannpatrick/CLVTools/cran-comments.md

 # Comment from the authors
-This is version 0.11.1 of the CLVTools package.
+This is version 0.11.2 of the CLVTools package.
 The most relevant changes in this version are:

-* Updated the example data
+* `newcustomer.spending()`: Predict average spending per transaction for customers without order history
-* Bootstrapping: Calculate confidence intervals using regular rather than "reversed-quantiles"
+* Improved optimizer defaults

 # Test environments

 ## Testthat